-T cells are the white blood cells that are the essential components of an adaptive immune system, which differentiates into specific helper, regulatory, cytotoxic T cells and later becomes the memory T cells.
-It provides a variety of immune-related functions, like antigen recognition, regulation of immune response, stimulates the production of antibodies by the B cells, cell apoptosis etc. There are millions of T cells, which possess unique receptors on its surface that acts against the specific antigens.
+T cells refer to the type of white blood cells, which serve as the essential components of an adaptive immune system.
+They differentiate into specific helper, regulatory, cytotoxic T cells and later becomes the memory T cells.
+Thus, T lymphocyte provides various immune-related functions, like antigen recognition, regulation of immune response, stimulates antibodies production of antibodies and cell apoptosis.
+Millions of T cells possess unique receptors on their surface that act against the specific antigens.

-The types of T cell depends upon the cell receptors, functions and the type of antigens encountered.
-These are broadly categorized into regulatory and effector T lymphocytes based on the presence of co-receptors like CD8+ or CD4+.
+It depends upon the cell receptors, functions and the type of antigens encountered.
+They are broadly categorized into regulatory and effector T lymphocytes based on the presence of co-receptors like CD8+ or CD4+.
 T lymphocytes differentiate into cytotoxic T cells that possess CD8 surface marker.
-T cells differentiate into helper T cells that possess CD4 surface marker.
+T cells differentiate into helper T cells that possess a CD4 surface marker.

 Cytotoxic T Cells

-By the association of dendritic cells and T helper cells, it receives signal to kill the target or infected cell.
-Therefore, it plays a central role in destroying the cells not only infected with the virus but also kill the cells infected with intracellular bacteria or tumorous cells.
+The association of dendritic cells and T helper cells receive a signal to kill the target or infected cell.
+Therefore, it plays a central role in destroying the cells infected with the virus and the cells infected with intracellular bacteria or tumorous cells.

 Helper T Cells

-It also refers as CD4+ or inducer T cells that consist of CD4+ as surface markers and recognizes a target cell via MHC Class II restriction.
-CD8 T cells perform diverse functions and differentiate into TH cells (TH 1, TH 2, TH 17) and Treg cells.
+They refer to the CD4+ or inducer T cells that consist of CD4+ surface markers.
+Inducer T cells mediate immune function or immune responses.
+The CD4+ cell recognizes a target cell via MHC Class II restriction.
+They perform diverse functions and differentiate into TH cells (TH 1, TH 2, TH 17) and Treg cells.

-- TH 1 releases cytokines, interferons gamma and interleukins-2 that plays a vital role in the activation of macrophage and T-cells.
+- TH 1 releases cytokines, interferons gamma and interleukins-2 that play a vital role in activating macrophages and T-cells.
 It promotes cell-mediated immunity that destroys the cell infected with intracellular pathogens.

-- TH 2 releases cytokines IL-4, 5 and 6 that primarily performs activation of B cells (producing antibodies).
+- TH 2 releases cytokines IL-4, 5 and 6 that primarily activate B cells (producing antibodies).

 - TH 17 releases cytokines IL-17 that provides immunity against chronic mucocutaneous infections.

-- Treg cells are the regulatory T cells that release cytokine TGF beta, which functions to regulate the peripheral tolerance of neighbouring cells, immune response, and prevents autoimmune responses.
+- Treg cells are the regulatory T cells that release cytokine TGF beta that regulate the peripheral tolerance of neighbouring cells, immune response and prevents autoimmune responses.

 Therefore, the role of CD4 T cells involves activation of nearby immune cells (macrophages and NK cells), releasing cytokines, and helping B cells to stimulate antibodies production.
 It also monitors humoral and cellular immunity.